Assignment problem: Algorithms

+The greedy algorithm would assign Task 1 to Alice and Task 2 to George, for a total cost of 9; but the reverse assignment has a total cost of 7.

+Fortunately, there are many algorithms for finding the optimal assignment in time polynomial in n.
 The assignment problem is a special case of the transportation problem, which is a special case of the minimum cost flow problem, which in turn is a special case of a linear program.
-While it is possible to solve any of these problems using the simplex algorithm, each specialization has a smaller solution space and thus more efficient algorithms designed to take advantage of its special structure.
+While it is possible to solve any of these problems using the simplex algorithm, or in worst-case polynomial time using the ellipsoid method, each specialization has a smaller solution space and thus more efficient algorithms designed to take advantage of its special structure.

 Balanced assignment

 In the balanced assignment problem, both parts of the bipartite graph have the same number of vertices, denoted by n.

 One of the first polynomial-time algorithms for balanced assignment was the Hungarian algorithm.
 It is a global algorithm – it is based on improving a matching along augmenting paths (alternating paths between unmatched vertices).
 Its run-time complexity, when using Fibonacci heaps, is $O(mn + n^2\log n)$, where m is a number of edges.
 This is currently the fastest run-time of a strongly polynomial algorithm for this problem.
+Some variants of the Hungarian algorithm also benefit from parallel computing, including GPU acceleration.
 If all weights are integers, then the run-time can be improved to $O(mn + n^2\log \log n)$, but the resulting algorithm is only weakly-polynomial.
 If the weights are integers, and all weights are at most C (where C>1 is some integer), then the problem can be solved in $O(m\sqrt{n} \log(n\cdot C))$ weakly-polynomial time in a method called weight scaling.

 In addition to the global methods, there are local methods which are based on finding local updates (rather than full augmenting paths).
 These methods have worse asymptotic runtime guarantees, but they often work better in practice.
 These algorithms are called auction algorithms, push-relabel algorithms, or preflow-push algorithms.
 Some of these algorithms were shown to be equivalent.

 Some of the local methods assume that the graph admits a perfect matching; if this is not the case, then some of these methods might run forever.
 A simple technical way to solve this problem is to extend the input graph to a complete bipartite graph, by adding artificial edges with very large weights.
 These weights should exceed the weights of all existing matchings, to prevent appearance of artificial edges in the possible solution.

 As shown by Mulmuley, Vazirani and Vazirani, the problem of minimum weight perfect matching is converted to finding minors in the adjacency matrix of a graph.
 Using the isolation lemma, a minimum weight perfect matching in a graph can be found with probability at least 1/2.
 For a graph with n vertices, it requires $O(\log^2(n))$ time.